-Without communications this world would seem lifeless.
-A communication is all about how effectively the person is able to convey the message in best manner.
+Without communications, this world would seem lifeless.
+Communication is all about how effectively the person is able to convey the message in the best manner.

 Mistakes do happen in communications and even managers or leader can commit such inaccuracy.
 Following are some of the communication mistakes managers make: